kamilkaminski01/monitoring-system/README.md

 ## Code quality standards

-The `master` is the stable branch used for releases.
+The `master` branch is the stable branch used for releases.

-Git branches should be named according to the
+Git branches are named according to the
 [Git Flow](https://danielkummer.github.io/git-flow-cheatsheet/) methodology.
-Always include the IDs of the associated tasks in the branches and commit names.
 For example:

 ```bash
 # Branches: